Understand your obligations at tax time.

-If you have a HELP debt, repayments only commence once your salary exceeds $51,308 (this figure is for year ending June 30 2014 and is indexed annually).
+If you have a HELP debt, repayments only commence once your salary exceeds A$53,344 (this figure is for year ending June 30 2015 and is indexed annually).
 The specific amount required to be repaid will depend on a range of factors, including your taxable income.

 If you are working and you have filled out a tax file number declaration form, your employer will withhold additional tax from your salary to assist you cover your HELP debt.
-The Australian Taxation Office will automatically calculate what your HELP repayment is for the year once you lodge your tax return.
+The ATO will automatically calculate what your HELP repayment is for the year once you lodge your tax return.

-If you don’t notify your employer that you have a HELP debt through the TFN declaration, your employer will not withhold the additional tax and you may therefore find yourself facing a hefty tax bill.
+If you don’t notify your employer that you have a HELP debt through the TFN declaration, your employer will not withhold the additional tax and you may therefore find yourself facing an unexpectedly hefty tax bill.